 When to Season a Sous Vide Steak

-As to when to season your sous vide steak?
+When should you season your sous vide steak?
 This question is the source of a lot of debate in the sous vide community.
-This has to do with the fact that the only seasoning to penetrate past the meat's surface is salt.
+This has to do with the fact that the only seasoning to penetrate past the meat’s surface is salt.

 Like black pepper, other seasonings can be added now like I do, just before searing or even after cooking.
 These are all personal preferences.

 When you place your steaks in the bag, roll the top down so the steaks do not touch the sealing surface.
 Place the steaks into the bottom of the bag, then seal the bags.
-You can seal the bags with a vacuum sealer or using the water displacement method.
+You can seal the bags with a vacuum sealer or use the water displacement method.
 My sous vide chicken breast recipe has information on using the water displacement method.